ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Relay node

-* go-ipfs nodes
-  * Q: or are they custom go-libp2p nodes?
-* can also be js-libp2p nodes properly configured, or the out of the box js relay
-* used by go-ipfs nodes to serve as relays/VPNs for nodes who deem themselves to be unreachable by the public internet
-  * Q: Used by js-ipfs too?
-  * A: Yes.
-They can also be used to overcome lack of transport compatibility.
-For instance, a browser node with websockets/webRTC transports can talk with a go-ipfs node that only talks TCP, via a relay that support both transports.
-This is not enabled by default and needs to be setup.
-* not configurable in go-ipfs and uses a preset list of relays
+A means to establish connectivity between libp2p nodes (e.g., IPFS nodes) that wouldn't otherwise be able to establish a direct connection to each other.
+This may be due to nodes that are behind NAT (Network Address Translation), reverse proxies, firewalls, etc. See [Nodes > Relay](../concepts/nodes/#relay)

 ### Remote Pinning

 A variant of [pinning](#pinning) that uses a third-party service to ensure that data persists on IPFS, even when your local node goes offline or your local copy of data is deleted during garbage collection.
 [More about working with remote pinning services](../how-to/work-with-pinning-services.md).

-### Relay

-The Relay is a means to establish connectivity between libp2p nodes (e.g., IPFS nodes) that wouldn't otherwise be able to establish a direct connection to each other.
-This may be due to nodes that are behind NAT, reverse proxies, firewalls, etc. [More about Relay](https://github.com/libp2p/specs/tree/master/relay)

 ### Repo